Young Talent at the Queen's Cancer Research Institute

 “People often assume that a new drug must be better, but that’s not always true,” says Dr. Penny Bradbury, a practicing medical oncologist and assistant professor in the Queen’s Department of Oncology.
 “It’s critical to do clinical trials to understand what the best treatment strategies for patients really are.”

-Within the QCRI’s Cancer Clinical Trials Division, Bradbury is the senior investigator at the NCIC Clinical Trials Group (NCIC CTG) for clinical trials involving lung disease.
+Within the QCRI’s Cancer Clinical Trials Division, Bradbury is the senior investigator at the NCIC Clinical Trials Group (or NCIC CTG but now known, as of January 2016 as Canadian Cancer Trials Group) for clinical trials involving lung disease.
 As such, she works closely with other lung-cancer experts at approximately 60 NCIC CTG-affliated hospitals across Canada and internationally to identify promising treatments – these days, typically targeted lung cancer drugs.
 Once a treatment is chosen for a trial, Bradbury leads a team at NCIC CTG to guide the trial from concept development to activation and analysis.

 Clinical trials are complex and labour-intensive research projects.
 Bradbury ensures that the trial protocols are being followed to the letter, monitors safety aspects related to the trial, and ensures the data flowing in from all the different hospitals are consistent and error-free before they are analyzed and interpreted.
 It’s incredibly detail-oriented and time-consuming – a Phase 1 trial may take 18 months or longer to complete, but a large international Phase 3 trial may take many years.